What's the meaning of the phrase 'Glass ceiling'?

 The glass ceiling is an unacknowledged, self-imposed barrier to workplace advancement, usually in regard to women or minority groups.

 What's the origin of the phrase 'Glass ceiling'?

 Architectural textbooks have many references to ceilings made of glass.
 Of course, that's not what we are interested in here, although the fact that glass ceilings existed in the real world did lay the groundwork for the figurative phrase.

-The term, in the barrier to advancement sense, was used by several writers on the topic of women in the corporate workplace during the 1980s; for example, Alice Sargent, in an interview about her book The Androgynous Manager, with the Washington Post in 1987:
+The term, in the barrier to advancement sense, was used by several writers on the topic of women in the corporate workplace during the 1980s.

-The earliest citation in print that we can find is from an article by Nora Frenkiel about magazine editor, Gay Bryant - "The Up-and-Comers; Bryant Takes Aim At the Settlers-In.", Adweek Special Report; Magazine World, March, 1984:
+The earliest citation in print that I can find is from an article by Nora Frenkiel about magazine editor, Gay Bryant entitled "The Up-and-Comers; Bryant Takes Aim At the Settlers-In", Magazine World, March, 1984:

 "Women have reached a certain point -- I call it the glass ceiling.
 They're in the top of middle management and they're stopping and getting stuck.
 There isn't enough room for all those women at the top.
 Some are going into business for themselves.
 Others are going out and raising families."

 Management consultant Marilyn Loden says that she coined the phrase at a Women's Action Alliance meeting held in Manhattan, USA in 1978:

 "I first used the phrase 'glass ceiling' in 1978 during a panel discussion about women's aspirations".